ElNeoX-dev/UBER-IF/Files/Report.md

 Regarding the human review, we loved working together.
 It was a great team and the mood was always good.

 Everybody was always motivated to work, even at 8 AM.
-The task repartition was also great and we worked evenly outside of class.
+The task repartition was also great, and we worked evenly outside of class.

+While team communication was generally direct and effective, it could have been improved from time to time.
+For instance, we could have communicated more effectively on where everybody was at during the sessions, and not only at the beginning of the sessions.

+Team member satisfaction, with a mean score of 8, reflected a positive atmosphere.
+Importantly, no well-being concerns were raised, indicating a generally happy team.

+Agile practices allowed team members to focus on their favourite areas of interest or desired learning.

-## 10. Glossary
+## 11. Glossary

 - **_Application_**: The software system designed for optimizing delivery tours in cities using bicycles.
 - **_City Map_**: A digital representation of a city's layout, including intersections and road segments, used for planning delivery tours.